Authentic Lessons for 21st Century Learning

 Engage

-Use the attached Presentation Slides to guide with the activities.
+Use the attached Presentation Slides to guide the activities.
 Begin with slide 2 to introduce this activity to students.
-Welcome students and let them know that today presents an exciting opportunity to visit a college campus and gain valuable insights about the various degrees and career goals, and the types and levels of postsecondary education they might require.
+Welcome students and let them know that today presents an exciting opportunity to visit a college campus and gain valuable insights about various degrees and career goals as well as the types and levels of postsecondary education they might require.

 Transition to slide 3, titled "Housekeeping: Norms," and discuss the list of expectations for the visit with students (feel free to add or delete expectations as needed):